rusty-ferris-club/backpack/README.md

 ## :raising_hand_woman:     Configure user projects

-`bp new` will automatically display a list of projects if configure those.
+`bp` (with no args) will automatically display a list of projects if configure those.

 Projects define repos and custom actions and / or swaps you want to attach to each.